01.29.26

 Where should I donate?

-We encourage you to look at all our appeals and giving options, and at this time, Gazais the most important emergency relief campaign we are running.
+We encourage you to look at all our appeals and giving options.
+Medical aid for Gaza and Sudan are the most important emergency relief campaigns we are running.

 May Allah (SWT) reward you for your generosity!